Football at the 1952 Summer Olympics: Preliminary round

 The preliminary round saw Hungary record a narrow victory against Romania, whilst there was an 8–0 victory for Italy against the United States, and a 5–1 victory for Brazil against The Netherlands.
 Great Britain succumbed to Luxembourg 5–3, whilst Egypt defeated Chile 5–4.
 Yugoslavia were drawn against the Indians and won 10–1.

 First round

-The first round saw Scandinavian countries join the competition; the hosts Finland were beaten 3–4 by Austria, whilst Sweden defeated neighbours Norway 4–1.
+The first round saw Scandinavian countries join the competition; Austria, the Netherlands Antilles, Turkey and West Germany also received byes.
+Hosts Finland were beaten 3–4 by Austria, whilst Sweden defeated neighbours Norway 4–1.
 The game of the round was between Yugoslavia and the Soviet Union; Yugoslavia had been 5–1 ahead with 30 minutes of the match to go, only for the Soviet captain Bobrov to score a hat-trick and inspire his team to an eventual 5–5 draw.
 A replay resulted in a 3–1 victory for Yugoslavia; the Soviet side had been expected by Moscow to win the 1952 Games, and their defeat by Yugoslavia was not mentioned in the Soviet press until after Stalin's death the following year.